Duration: | 3 Day(s) - 2 Night(s) |

 The Pelješac Peninsula is the most famous region in Croatia for the production of quality red wines.
 You will visit a household in the village of Kuna.
 This village boasts the prettiest Konoba (a Dalmatian-style tavern) in the area, which will be an opportunity to experience a warm Dalmatian welcome in the form of an excellent homemade herb brandy, local food, and wine of a quality that you would not be able to obtain in any posh restaurant or purchase in any shop.

-In the end, you will visit Ston, a gothic medieval city, surrounded by 6 kilometers of city walls, the long ones in Europe.
+In the end, you will visit Ston, a gothic medieval city, surrounded by 6 kilometers of city walls, the longest ones in Europe.
 It’s famous for its rare and delicious breed of oyster and salt pains.

 ITINERARY: